metarhia/jstp-java/README.md

 #### Inspect

-Incoming inspect packets are handled by JSTPConnection itself.
+Incoming inspect messages are handled by JSTPConnection itself.
 To make methods visible through inspect message you just need to define method names with appropriate interfaces.